Driver history for Microsoft SQL Server

 Microsoft Driver for Node.js for SQL Server

 The Microsoft Driver for Node.js for SQL Server allows Node.js applications on Microsoft Windows and Microsoft Azure to access Microsoft SQL Server and Microsoft Azure SQL Database.
 Development efforts are no longer being focused on this driver.
-It is not recommended to create new applications using the Microsoft Driver for Node.js for SQL Server.
+It isn't recommended to create new applications using the Microsoft Driver for Node.js for SQL Server.

 For more information about the Microsoft Driver for Node.js for SQL Server, see WindowsAzure / node-sqlserver.